milesj/optimal/docs/predicates.md

 );
 ```

 > When using TypeScript, a generic type is required for builders to type correctly.
+Furthermore, the
+> builder only supports a max length of 5 items.

 ## Union